 For almost 10 years my girlfriend was Japanese (born in Hawaii).
+Her name was Cindy Tengan, and I’m proud to have known her, for she was a major part of my life (and will always remain a special person who I loved with all my heart).
+She was gorgeous and oh-so sexy (just thinking about her brings back sensual memories of our intimacy).
+I can’t begin to tell how wonderful it was to hold her naked body next to me.
 At the time I met her, her two girls were adults.
 One had dropped out of college and would soon move back to Hawaii while the other was just beginning her college career.
 I did my best to befriend both of them.
 The younger daughter and I connected, and her boyfriend and I became buddies.
 This relationship began in late 1994.

 By 2003 my health was in great distress and there were two major operations that year (without checking I believe that my operation count is currently at 14).
 Between those operations (which cost me 4 1/2 months of downtime and learning to walk again) my lady’s daughter asked me to marry her to her boyfriend.
 I read her draft of the ceremony and said that I would if I could rewrite the words that I would say (she and I reviewed the draft numerous times until we mutually agreed on the text).
 I then laid it on her: It would be an acting performance.
 “What do you mean?”
 “I mean that I won’t read a word.”
 As far as I was concerned I would be playing a minister, and as such I would be performing a ceremony that I had previously performed hundreds of times.
 Oh yeah, Kraft was about to step onto the stage one more time.
 A three-person ceremony with one performance.
 She agreed, and we were off to the races.